jieggii/puffy/README.md

 # puffy
-Puffy is an extremely simple unixway GitHub webhook listener for push events which is supposed to be run as systemd service.
+Puffy is an extremely simple GitHub webhook listener for push events which is supposed to be run as systemd service.

 ## Dependencies
 * golang